junxit/us-congress-bills-110/bill.md

   > - **(d)** *Windstorms*
   >   - **(1)** *Studies and investigations* The Director shall carry out studies and investigations under this section to determine appropriate measures in windstorm-prone areas as to land management and use, windstorm zoning, and windstorm damage prevention, and may enter into contracts, agreements, and other appropriate arrangements to carry out such activities.
 Such studies and investigations shall include laws, regulations, and ordinance relating to the orderly development and use of areas subject to damage from windstorm risks, and zoning building codes, building permits, and subdivision and other building restrictions for such areas.
   >   - **(2)** *Criteria* On the basis of the studies and investigations pursuant to paragraph (1) and such other information as may be appropriate, the Direct shall establish comprehensive criteria designed to encourage, where necessary, the adoption of adequate State and local measures which, to the maximum extent feasible, will assist in reducing damage caused by windstorms.
-  >   - **(3)** *Coordination with State and local governments* The Director shall work closely with and provide any necessary technical assistance to State, interstate, and local governmental agencies, to encourage the application of criteria established under paragraph (2) and the adoption and enforcement of measures referred to in such paragraph .
+  >   - **(3)** *Coordination with State and local governments* The Director shall work closely with and provide any necessary technical assistance to State, interstate, and local governmental agencies, to encourage the application of criteria established under paragraph (2) and the adoption and enforcement of measures referred to in such paragraph.

 - **(e)** *Definitions* Section 1370 of the National Flood Insurance Act of 1968 (42 U.S.C.
 4121) is amended—
   - **(1)** in paragraph (14), by striking “and” at the end;